 Step #3: Name your website.
-Type in your chosen name, and WordPress will show you various options, including lots of domain names you'll need to pay for.
+Type in your chosen name, and WordPress will show you various options, including lots of domain names that are included if you choose a paid plan.

-If you don't want to pay, select the "wordpress.com" domain - you may find you need to try searching for a different name in order to get an available one:
+If you want to use the free plan, select the domain that ends with "wordpress.com" - you may find you need to try searching for a different name in order to get an available one.